The Vista: Redevelopment (2022–present)

-On March 21, 2022, the Lewisville City Council approved an agreement with the Catalyst Group to prepare for the first phases of a Music City Mall redevelopment project.
+On March 21, 2022, the Lewisville City Council approved an agreement with Catalyst Urban Development to prepare for the first phases of a Music City Mall redevelopment project.
 The mall was then purchased by 1000 South Vermont LLC in September 2022.
-Upon the sale of the mall, the live performances and events were discontinued, and the Ten Commandments monument was removed.
-The following month, signage featuring the Music City Mall name and logo was removed from the building, although the mall remains open.
-Tenants and employees of the mall have been informed that the mall will once again be renamed, this time to "The Vista", although official plans and details of the redevelopment have not yet been announced to the public.
+Upon the sale of the mall, the live performances were discontinued, and the Ten Commandments monument was removed.
+The following month, signage featuring the Music City Mall name and logo was removed from the building, revealing the original Vista Ridge Mall signage which sat underneath.
+Tenants and employees of the mall were informed that the mall would once again be renamed, this time to "The Vista".
+In November 2022, mall directories were updated to reflect the new name, although exterior signage still refers to the mall as "Vista Ridge Mall".